krane/krane/README.md

 > ⚠️ Currently under construction

 Krane is a self-hosted container management solution.
-It offers a simple and productive way when working with docker containers.
-Krane lets you deploy containers with a single configuration file and manage containers using the Krane cli.
+It offers a simple and productive way to work with docker containers.
+Krane lets you deploy containers with a single configuration file and manage those containers using the Krane cli.

 * **Documentation:** https://krane.sh
 * **Releases:** https://github.com/biensupernice/krane/releases